 NATALIE HAVLIN

-Natalie Havlin is an Assistant Professor of English at LaGuardia Community College at the City University of New York (CUNY).
+Natalie Havlin is an Associate Professor of English at LaGuardia Community College at the City University of New York (CUNY).
 She holds a Ph.D. in English and a Graduate Minor in Gender and Women's Studies from the University of Illinois at Urbana-Champaign.

 Her research focuses on Latina/o writers and artists who have contributed to U.S. urban social movements since the early 20th century.
 Havlin’s book manuscript in progress, Feeling Movements: Race and the Affective Politics of Alliance in Latina/o Cultural Production, theorizes approaches to intra-ethnic and interracial alliances developed by Latina/o cultural workers and their collaborators from the 1920s to the 1980s in New York City and San Francisco.
 Chapters include analyses of the discourses of alliance in essays, poetry, fiction and visual texts by Salvadoran writer Ella Ruth Rostau, Colombian novelist Isabel Pinzón de Carreño, Puerto Rican cultural worker Jesus Colón, Chicana editor and journalist Elizabeth 'Betita' Martínez, Puerto Rican playwright Miguel Pinero, Jamaican writer Claude McKay, African American writer Langston Hughes, and Chinese American painter and poet Martin Wong.